 The CT mapping process is covering all group sites, customers and Tier 1 suppliers.
 This process is described in 2 different procedures of our management system: QP-CU1-BUM "COMMERCIAL PROJECTS MANAGEMENT" and QP-SU2 -BUM "SUPPLIERS MANAGEMENT".
 Our organization has thoroughly mapped its customer base as part of value chain mapping efforts to enhance risk management, traceability, and customer engagement.
 This involves tracking both potential and existing customers, their needs, and their contractual requirements.
 The methodology and tools are a CRM to track commercial opportunities and customer interactions, an ERP to record detailed customer information, purchase orders, contracts, and feedback and a Bid decision matrix to evaluate potential customers and decides on project bids based on predefined criteria.
-There are 3 main stakeholders in the process: Potential Customers (Identified through market research and tracked via the CRM), Existing Customers (Managed through the ERP) and Internal Teams (Sales, management, project management, and quality assurance teams collaborate on maintaining and updating customer information).
+There are 3 main stakeholders in the process: Potential Customers (Identified through market research and tracked via the CRM).
+Existing Customers (Managed through the ERP) and Internal Teams (Sales, management, project management, and quality assurance teams collaborate on maintaining and updating customer information).
 CT identify and analyze risks during the bidding phase.
 All interactions are traceable within ERP and CRM.
 Actively seeking customer feedback via our system is part of our customer engagement process and we also ensure that all contractual obligations are met and documented within the ERP system.
 The process of mapping suppliers involves identification, evaluation, approval, and reevaluation to ensure a comprehensive evaluation based on risk and performance criteria.
 The identification is performed by the Business Unit Manager (BUM) by completing a Supplier Form and ensuring an NDA is signed.
-Quality and BUM perform a first evaluation conducting a Supplier (action plan to improve), High Risk Supplier (action plan to improve and special surveillance) and Critical Risk Supplier (revoked supplier).
+Quality and BUM perform a first evaluation conducting a Supplier Risk Analysis within the ERP using criteria like Certifications, Technical Capacity...
+4 risks level are defined: Standard Risk Supplier, Medium Risk Supplier (action plan to improve), High Risk Supplier (action plan to improve and special surveillance) and Critical Risk Supplier (revoked supplier).
 Approval process is tracked the supplier panel database in the ERP used for decision-making.
 Then, an Annual Reevaluation Based on criteria such as Quality Evaluation, Technical Capacity... is performed by Quality and Project management.
 This process ensures informed decision-making for supplier approval and continuous monitoring.
 [Fixed row]